 The celebrity narcissist has a short attention span.
 He rapidly cycles between the idealization and devaluation of ideas, ventures, places, and people.
 This renders him unfit for team work.
 Though energetic and manic, he is indolent: he prefers the path of least resistance and adheres to shoddy standards of production.
 His lack of work ethic can partly be attributed to his overpowering sense of entitlement and to his magical thinking, both of which give rise to unrealistic expectations of effortless outcomes.

 The life of the celebrity narcissist is chaotic and characterized by inconsistency and by a dire lack of long-term planning and commitment.
 He is not really interested in people (except in their roles as instruments of instant gratification and sources of narcissistic supply).
 His learning and affected erudition are designed solely to impress and are, therefore, shallow and anecdotal.
 His actions are not geared towards creating works of lasting value, effecting change, or making a difference.
 All he cares about is attention: provoking and garnering it in copious quantities.
-The celebrity narcissist is, therefore, not above confabulating, plagiarizing, and otherwise using short-cuts to obtain his fix.
+The celebrity narcissist is, therefore, not above confabulating, plagiarizing, outright crime, and otherwise using short-cuts to obtain his fix.